gemerden/pycicle/README.md

 ## Example

-To start a server you could configure the parser as follows:
+To start a server you could configure the parser as follows (we will break it down in later sections; to get started, see "Instruction"):

 ```python
 # start_server.py